 OCIC Global Changemaker 2015 Youth Ambassador Awards

-OCIC will also provide yummy Peruvian food in celebration of the launch of our exhibit “Transformations: Stories of Partnership, Resilience and Positive Change in Peru,” and we are pleased to welcome special guest Maria Teresa Torres Morales, from kusiROSTROS in Peru.
-All are welcome!
+OCIC and CSI Spadina hosted a special edition of Salad Club with Peruvian food, in celebration of the launch of our exhibit ‘Transformations: Stories of Partnership, Resilience and Positive Change in Peru’, featuring special guest Maria Teresa Torres Morales, from kusiROSTROS, Peru.

-Join the Ontario Gender and Development Network (OGADN) and OCIC for an interactive discussion exploring the links between gender, inclusion and development.
-This event offers an opportunity for gender and development practitioners and those with interest to share global examples of ways organizations are making links and addressing challenges, within a wide range of development initiatives.
+Ontario Gender and Development Network (OGADN) and OCIC held an interactive discussion exploring the links between gender, inclusion and development.
+This event offered an opportunity for gender and development practitioners and those with interest to share global examples of ways organizations are making links and addressing challenges, within a wide range of development initiatives.
+Presenters include:

 Susan James, Presbyterian World Service and Development

 Emily Kere, Christian Blind Mission International (CBM Canada)

 Amboka Wameyo, Canadian Feed the Children

 OCIC Careers in Global Health Panel – February 9

 OCIC members held a panel presentation on Careers in Global Health showcasing the many and diverse pathways to careers in international cooperation.
 Panelists included:

 Emily Kere, Senior International Programs Officer, Christian Blind Mission International (CBM Canada)